Use case · Tutor agent

 ai_tutor.set_context(profile)

-journey = korely.search(
+journey = korely.get_all(

 agent_id=f"school-acme/class-7a/student-{student_id}",